Skip to main content

 Teaching and Learning

-Bilingual Multicultural Counseling: Theory & Practice
+Bilingual Multicultural Counseling: Theory and Practice

 This course explores theory, policy, and practice of bilingual and multilingual experiences and counseling/ education models in the U.S. and global contexts.
 Emphasis is on intersections of language and other identities (race, class, gender, etc), and systems of power and privilege.
-Topics include home language support, language/literacy teaching for developmentally and linguistically diverse students, and the various roles and responsibilities of counselors working with multilingual communities.
+Topics include home language support,

 Course #